courtney-rosenthal/web-nsupdate/README.md

 This package is written by Chip Rosenthal <chip@unicom.com>

-The most recent version may be obtaine at: https://github.com/chip-rosenthal/web-nsupdate
+The most recent version may be obtained at: https://github.com/chip-rosenthal/web-nsupdate